UmamiAppearance/rollup-plugin-import-manager/README.md

 Type: `String`
 Default: `"bottom"`

-Additional parameter for [createModule](#createModule-options-for-units).
+Additional parameter for [`createModule`](#createModule-options-for-units).
 If set to bottom, the file is analyzed and the import statement is appended after the last found es6 import statement (which is the default behavior if not set).
 Setting it top top will append the statement on top of the file, directly after the the description if present (this is th default if no other es import statement was found).

 #### `append` <samp>[option for units]</samp>
 Type: `Object`
 Default: `null`

-Additional parameter for [createModule](#createModule-options-for-units).
+Additional parameter for [`createModule`](#createModule-options-for-units).
 Instead of inserting a fresh statement at the top or bottom of the other statements, it is also possible to append it after another import statement.
-This works by passing a unit as a value.
-See it in action here: [Examples](#examples).
+This works by passing a [`unit`](#units) as a value.
+See it in action [here](#examples).

 #### `prepend` <samp>[option for units]</samp>
 Type: `Object`
 Default: `null`

-Additional parameter for [createModule](#createModule-options-for-units).
+Additional parameter for [`createModule`](#createModule-options-for-units).
 Instead of inserting a fresh statement at the top or bottom of the other statements, it is also possible to prepend it before another import statement.
-This works by passing a unit as a value.
-See it in action here: [Examples](#examples).
+This works by passing a [`unit`](#units) as a value.
+See it in action [here](#examples).

+#### `replace` <samp>[option for units]</samp>
+Type: `Object`
+Default: `null`

+Additional parameter for [`createModule`](#createModule-options-for-units).
+Instead of somehow adding it around another unit, this keyword replaces the according import statement, which is also passed as a [`unit`](#units) object.
+See it in action [here](#examples).

 #### `actions` <samp>[option for units]</samp>
-Type: `Object | Array[...Object]`
+Type: `Object | `Array[...Object]`
 Default: `null`

 This is the place where the actual manipulation of a unit (and ultimately statement) taken place.
-Several actions/**options** can get passed, for a singular option, use an object for multiple an array of objects:
+Several actions/**options** can be passed, for a singular option, use an object for multiple an array of objects:

 ---